yash0208/yash0208/README.md

 ###

 <p align="left">Born and brought up in Gujarat, Developing in Montreal. <br><br>- 🔭 Seasoned software engineer specializing in Android, web, and data science.
 Proficient in architecting robust solutions.
 Published research paper on advanced data analysis.
 Exceptional problem-solving skills.
-Committed to professional growth and technological advancement.<br>- 📚 Student of Master in Applied Computer Science at Concordia University.<br>- 🎮 In my free time I ...</p>
+Committed to professional growth and technological advancement.<br>- 📚 Student of Master in Applied Computer Science at Concordia University.<br>- 🎮 In my free time !</p>

 ###